A Phased Approach

 - DTM should Plan to reach all relevant stakeholders: Communicate the plan and articulate reasons for prioritization, including through Inter Sectoral Working Groups, Information Management WG and Needs Assessment Working Groups.

 - DTM Field Companion (developed by Global Clusters, AoRs and WGs together with DTM).
-See: Introduction to DTM Field Companion for Location Assessment Sectoral Questions, in: https://displacement.iom.int/dtm-partners-toolkit/field-companion-sectoral-questions-location-assessment.
-Excel and Pdf Sectoral Field Companions, both questions list and analysis plan are available in: https://displacement.iom.int/dtm-partners-toolkit/field-companion-excel and https://displacement.iom.int/dtm-partners-toolkit/field-companion-pdf
+See Introduction to DTM Field Companion, in: https://dtm.iom.int/dtm-partners-toolkit/field-companion-sectoral-questions-location-assessment .
+Field companion is available in two formats:

 - For examples of inter-sectoral and multi sectoral Analytical Frameworks see: Okular Analytics, Review of Analytical Frameworks for the JIAG (https://docs.google.com/document/d/1H7YQ7n7A9v3_iCKrPBfUZM5JaAJCs2CA7K4DkX_wwRE/edit?usp=sharing)